AlextheYounga/us-federal-code/usc/title-20-education/chapter-28-higher-education-resources-and-student-assistance/subchapter-iv-student-assistance/part-f-need-analysis/sec-1087uu.md

 #### Amendments ####

+**2020**—Pub.
+L. 116–260 amended section generally.
+Prior to amendment, text read as follows: "Notwithstanding any other provision of law, student financial assistance received under this subchapter, or under Bureau of Indian Affairs student assistance programs, shall not be taken into account in determining the need or eligibility of any person for benefits or assistance, or the amount of such benefits or assistance, under any Federal, State, or local program financed in whole or in part with Federal funds."

 **1992**—Pub.
 L. 102–325 amended section generally, revising and restating as a single paragraph provisions formerly contained in subsec. (a) which proscribed consideration of aid for attendance costs as income or resources, and in subsec. (b) which delineated elements of attendance costs.

+#### Effective Date of 2020 Amendment ####

+Amendment by Pub.
+L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260, set out as a note under section 1001 of this title.

 #### Effective Date of 1992 Amendment ####